zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Delete_bonds command with no atoms existing*
    No atoms are yet defined so the delete_bonds command cannot be used.

-*Did not assign all atoms correctly*
-   Atoms read in from a data file were not assigned correctly to processors.
-This is likely due to some atom coordinates being outside a non-periodic simulation box.

 *Did not assign all restart atoms correctly*
    Atoms read in from the restart file were not assigned correctly to processors.
 This is likely due to some atom coordinates being outside